-Bible program students who are interested in transferring credits earned at recognized four-year colleges and universities must submit a letter of transfer request to the Deputy Vice Chancellor Academics and attach transcripts.
-This must be done before or within the first year of studies at CABC.
-The decision is made by the Deputy Vice Chancellor Academics based on course structure, course content, and academic achievement.
+Bible program students who are interested in transferring credits earned at recognized four-year colleges and universities must submit a letter of transfer request to the Dean of the School of Bible and attach transcripts.
+This must be done before or within the first year of studies at CABU.
+The decision is made by the Dean of the School of Bible based on course structure, course content, and academic achievement.
 Courses can transfer as general elective credits and may not transfer for core courses in any program of study.
-CABC will not accept more than 25% of the over all program as transfer credits.
+CABU will not accept more than 25% of the overall program as transfer credits.

 For the education program, students can transfer only if they come from an ECZ recognized school.
 They will be admitted on the basis of their prior year examination results.
-Students can be accepted on a part-time basis if they are retaking failed courses.
+Students can be accepted on a parttime basis if they are retaking failed courses.
 A student who transfers later than July 31 must delay and begin the next year.